 If you feel like doing something more off the beaten track, skip Tikal and visit Yaxhá instead.
 Yaxhá is less visited than Tikal but also a beautiful archaeological Maya site, located at the Laguna Yaxhá, in the jungle.
 It is recommended to watch the sunset here from the 30 meterhigh temple (structure 216 or temple or the hands).
 You can spend the first night in Flores and the second night near the National Park, at el Sombrero, so you can stay in the jungle vibes after the sunset moment.

-Want to know more about all the different things to do in Guatemala?
-Have a look in my extensive travel guide with the best things to do in Guatemala, tips for off the beaten track destinations, gastronomic and cultural experiences.
+Guatemala is one of my favorite countries in Central America.
+Interested in reading more about Guatemala?
+Check out my travel guide with the best things to do in Guatemala, tips for off the beaten track destinations, gastronomic and cultural experiences.
 Including a special section about hotels, best traveling time and safety.

 Flores is a small town/island, located at the Petén Itzá lake, connected to the mainland by a bridge.
 There are so many colorful houses and doors, what makes it a picture heaven!
 Flores used to be an old maya city called Tayasal.
 It was one of the last independent cities during the Spanish conquest but was unfortunately destroyed completely afterwards.
 Nowadays you can discover the colonial town (built by the spanish on the former Maya city) and enjoy the boulevard with many rooftop restaurants and shops.
 The history makes your visit even more interesting.